 INITIAL EVALUATION: POISONING OR OVERDOSE

 Patients with drug overdoses or poisoning may initially have no symptoms or they may have varying degrees of overt intoxication.
-The asymptomatic patient may have been exposed to or may have ingested a lethal dose but not yet exhibit any manifestations of toxicity.
-It is important to (1) quickly assess the potential danger, (2) consider gut decontamination to prevent absorption, (3) treat complications if they occur, and (4) observe the asymptomatic patient for an appropriate interval.
+The asymptomatic patient may have been exposed to or may have ingested a lethal dose, but not yet exhibit any manifestations of toxicity.
+It is important to (1) quickly assess the potential danger, (2) consider gut and skin decontamination to prevent absorption, (3) treat complications if they occur, and (4) observe the asymptomatic patient for an appropriate interval.

 If the drug or poison is known, its danger can be assessed by consulting a text or computerized information resource or by calling a regional poison control center.
 (In the United States, dialing 1-800-222-1222 will direct the call to the regional poison control center.)
 Assessment will usually take into account the dose ingested; the time since ingestion; the presence of any symptoms or clinical signs; preexisting cardiac, respiratory, kidney, or liver disease; and, occasionally, specific serum drug or toxin levels.
 Be aware that the history given by the patient or family may be incomplete or unreliable.